railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

 :guilabel:`Create` on the database management page.
 Enter the super-administrator password, and the name of the new database you are creating.

-In both cases you will see a checkbox that determines whether you load demonstration data or not.
+In both cases, you will see a checkbox that determines whether you load demonstration data or not.
 The consequences of checking this box or not affect the **whole use** of this database.

-In both cases you will also see that you can choose the Administrator password.
+In both cases, you will also see that you can choose the Administrator password.
 This makes your database quite secure because you can ensure that it is unique from the outset.
 (In fact many people find it hard to resist ``admin`` as their password!)